Kotlin-Android-Open-Source/ConcatAdapter-sample/README.md

-# MergeAdapter-sample
+# ConcatAdapter-sample
-Load more recyclerview android using MergeAdapter
+Load more recyclerview android using `ConcatAdapter`

 | Screenshot 01 | Screenshot 02 |
 | --------------- | ---------------- |